nacekoprivec/anomaly-detection/README.md

 * periodic_averages: A list (for different features) of lists (for different periods) of lists of length 2 where the first element is the period and the seconf is a list of N-s (number of samples of this periodic sequence from which we will calculate average). (example: [[[5, [2, 3]], [2, [4, 5]]] -> in this example we have one feature with two periods ( 5 and 2).
 The first one contains 2 and 3 elements of the sequence and the second one 4 and 5)
 * shifts: Specifies additional features to be constructed.
 In this case shifted values of a feature are included in the feature vector. (example: [[1, 2, 3], [4, 5]] -> this means that the first feature gets addtitonal features: value shifted for 1, value shifted for 2 and value shifted for 3 and the second feature gets value shifted for 4 and value shifted for 5)
 * "time_features": Specifies additional features to be constructed.
 In this case the following features can be constructed: day of month, month of year, weekday, hour of day.
 Note that construction of these features requires datetime format of timestamp.
 If that is not hte case pass an empty array as parameter for that field. (example: ["day", "month", "weekday", "hour"]),
-1. **Border check:** A simple component that checks if the test_value falls within the specified interval and also gives warnings if it is close to the border.
+1. **Border check:** A simple component that checks if the ftr_vector falls within the specified interval and also gives warnings if it is close to the border.
 It requires the following arguments in the config file:
    * warning_stages: A list of floats from interval [0, 1] which represent different stages of warnings (values above 1 are over the border). (example: [0.7, 0.9])
    * UL: Upper limit of the specified interval. (example: 4)
    * LL: Lower limit of the specified interval. (example: 2)

 2. **EMA:** Calculates the exponential moving average of test values.
 It recieves data from a consumer component and sends output to output components.
 EMA is calculated using past EMA values and the newest test value, giving more weigth to newer data.
 It is calculated in the following way:
-EMA_latest = test_value x smoothing + EMA_last x (1 - smoothing).
+EMA_latest = ftr_vector x smoothing + EMA_last x (1 - smoothing).
 Warnings are issued if the EMA approaches UL or LL.\
 It requires the following arguments in the config file:
    * N: Parameter from which the smoothing is calculated - roughly translates to how many latest test values contribute to the EMA (example: 5)
    * warning_stages: similar to border check - levels to identify EMA approaching limits (example: [0.7, 0.9])